 A Liberal Studies master’s project should avoid narrow disciplinary concerns more appropriate to a specific academic specialty unless it analyzes those concerns from some broader perspective.
 For example, while it is fine for the student to explore issues pertinent to his or her career experience, the project must analyze them with appropriate critical distance from broader disciplinary perspectives.

-Most projects take the form of an extended analytical essay, much like a standard master’s thesis, that interprets an issue in light of scholarly sources.
-The project can also integrate forms, materials, methods, and perspectives from a number of disciplines, and may be innovative in approach -- so long as it represents an effort equivalent to a master’s thesis of 50-60 pages.
+The project can integrate forms, materials, methods, and perspectives from a number of disciplines, and may be innovative in approach.
 Many projects are based in one of the following approaches:

 - Primary research (e.g., social science interviews or historical archival research)

-- Applied research (e.g., developing a curriculum, video, website, program, policy or some other practical endeavor of academic significance)*
+- Applied research (e.g., curriculum, video, website, program, policy or some other practical endeavor of academic significance)*

-- Creative work (such as fiction, memoir, personal essay, visual art or other arts)*
+- Creative work (e.g., fiction, memoir, personal essay, visual art or other arts)*

-*Approval for a proposed project involving creative work or applied research requires previous demonstration of ability in the medium or field and an understanding of its methods and issues.
+* Approval for a proposal involving creative work or applied research requires previous demonstration of ability in the medium or field and an understanding of its methods and issues.
 Creative written work (whether fiction or nonfiction) should engage a wide readership meaningfully and meet sophisticated literary expectations.

-3) The project should demonstrate the student's ability to produce cogent written analysis.
+3) The project should demonstrate the student's ability to produce cogent analysis grounded in the scholarly literature.

-The project should demonstrate the student’s ability to conduct sustained critical analysis on a particular question or issue.
-Even a creative project should be thought of as an attempt to engage through creative methods with some particular question, issue or problem of academic significance.
-Projects centered on applied research or creative work must include an analytical essay that addresses the issues and/or processes involved in that work.
+The project should demonstrate the student’s ability to conduct cogent, sustained critical analysis on a particular question or issue.
+(Even a creative project should be thought of as an attempt to engage through creative methods with some particular question, issue or problem of academic significance.)
+Projects centered on applied research or creative work must include an essay that analyzes the issues and/or processes involved in that work.